 Safety

 Mikumi National Park is very safe to visit in our opinion.
-There isn’t a lot of crime towards tourists in Tanzania.
-The small numbers of issues that do occur are usually in urban areas, so normal safety precautions need to be taken when visiting towns and cities en route to parks.
-Please take note of ‘Cities & Other Urban Areas: Safety Precautions’ below.
-However, your guide will ensure your safety at all times, so there is no need to worry.
+There is very little crime toward travelers in Tanzania.
+The small number of issues that do occur are usually in urban areas, so normal safety precautions need to be taken when visiting towns and cities en route to parks.
+Please take note of the ‘Cities & Urban Areas: Safety Precautions’ below.
+However, your guide will look out for your safety at all times.

 Malaria & Vaccinations

-It is advisable to get several vaccinations before traveling to Tanzania – seek advice from your local health professional.
-Malaria is present, so guarding against it by using antimalarial medicine and mosquito repellent (look for those containing DEET as they are most effective) is recommended.
+It is advisable to get several vaccinations before traveling to Tanzania.
+Seek advice from your local health-care professional.
+Malaria is present, so you’ll need to guard against it by using antimalarial medicine and mosquito repellent (those containing DEET are most effective).
 Covering up in the evening when mosquitoes are most active is also a good idea.

 Wildlife Viewing

 Wildlife viewing is safe.
 Always follow the rules of the park and listen to your guide’s instructions.
-It is also recommended that you read ‘Wildlife Viewing Safety Precautions’ listed below.
+If you’re self-driving, always take the utmost care whenever you leave your vehicle.
+It is also recommended that you read the ‘Wildlife Viewing Safety Precautions’ below.